Small business payroll

 How do I do payroll for my small business?

-You have several strategies to choose from when it comes to processing payroll for your small business.
+You have several strategies to choose from when it comes to doing payroll for your small business.
 If you choose to take on the challenge yourself, first you need to ensure that you are registered as a business with the IRS and have an Employee Identification Number.

 You then need to ensure that every member of your team of employees completes the tax Form W-4, which determines their tax filing status and personal allowances.
 You might also need to obtain a state EIN number, so be sure to check with your state government to determine if it is required.